Let’s Talk About Promising Young Woman’s Ugliest Scene

 Cassie, realizing that Madison seems to feel no remorse for what happened and can’t see her own role in Nina’s horrible experience — which eventually led to her dying by suicide, a loss that has haunted Cassie ever since — leaves the table.

 The scene is hard to watch.
 It highlights the depressing reality of how deep rape culture runs in the fabric of society, and how women — yes, even the “feminists” — so easily live with their own internalised misogyny.
 We know that Madison is wrong, and her attitude feels like a betrayal to women everywhere.
-The “she had it coming” argument is a tired, and dangerous tactic to put the blame on women and not the men actually responsible.
+The “she had it coming” argument is a tired and dangerous tactic to put the blame on women and not the men actually responsible.

 The uncomfortable scene challenges the viewer to think about their own past behavior.
 Our society may fly the banner of sex positivity, but outward speech and ingrained behavior aren’t always cohesive.
 Our brains may know that Madison is wrong, and we would never admit to thinking otherwise.
 But the horrible truth is that deep down, that Madison-like impulse to blame the victim isn’t entirely unlearned.
 In real life, we see that attitude echo through the halls of our justice system, as rape kits are backlogged due to lack of resources, and women traumatized by the process of reporting their assault.
 That’s a painful cultural and deeply-rooted lesson that women have been taught, and one that can’t be brushed under the rug now that we’ve said Time’s Up.